Does Medicare Cover Chiropractic Care Services?

 Medicare Part B Coverage of Chiropractic Care

 In 1972, chiropractic services were first made available to Medicare beneficiaries with specific plans.
-Today, Medicare Part B and some Medicare Advantage (or Medicare Part C) plans continue to cover chiropractic care.
+Today, Medicare Part B and some Medicare Advantage plans continue to cover chiropractic care.

-The only chiropractic service covered through Original Medicare (Medicare Part A and Part B) is manual manipulation of the spine to correct subluxation.
+The only chiropractic service covered through Original Medicare is manual manipulation of the spine to correct subluxation.
 Subluxation happens when one or more spinal bones shift out of position.
 Medicare Part B medical insurance covers this procedure only in instances where it is determined to be medically necessary chiropractic care.

 As mentioned, Medicare Part A does not cover chiropractic care.
 You must have Medicare Part B to be considered for chiropractic care coverage.